fleitao/the-ringcentral-collection/hue-light-presence-indicator/README.md

 You should be ready to try the script now.
 Let us test this out in the following order:

 1. Turn on your Philips Hue lamp
-2. Start the webhook listener app (light should turn light white)
+2. Start the webhook listener app (light should turn white)
 3. Open your RingCentral app (desktop or [web-browser](https://app.ringcentral.com/))
 3. Start making or receiving calls or manually change your presence status